 For 18 years, Judy was Editor and Publisher of The Big Orange/The Juice print publication.
 Judy is currently a freelance editor and writer and has covered Syracuse University athletics since 1988.
 She is a graduate of Le Moyne College, in Syracuse, New York.

 Kicia photographs the Syracuse football, basketball and lacrosse teams.
-She has also written reviews for a site focusing on independent and foreign film and covered Syracuse University athletics.
-She is a native of Syracuse, NY and is a 2008 graduate of Syracuse University.
+She specializes in sports and portrait photography, and she has written on a broad range of topics including SU athletics and film.
+She is a native of Syracuse, NY and is a 2016 (M.P.A), 2013 (M.A.), and 2008 (B.A.) graduate of Syracuse University.

 Matt currently works as an on-air talent and producer for Turner Sports in Atlanta, where he is from.
 Among his responsibilities are voicing over highlights for NCAA.com, NBA.com, WNBA.com, and PGA.com.
 He has also served as an associate producer for TNT’s coverage of the NBA Playoffs and TBS’s coverage of the MLB Postseason.
 Matt also has experience as a minor league baseball play-by-play announcer and as a PA announcer in D-I college athletics.
 Matt graduated from Syracuse University in 2005.